CouncilofLorien/counciloflorien.github.io/docs/cards/S/smaug-at-home.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ Unless Smaug Ahunt is in play, The Lonely Mountain has an additional automatic-attack: Dragon-2 strikes at 18/8.
-In addition, each moving company draws one less card to a minimum of one at the start of it's movement/hazard phase.
+> > _**Unique.**_ Unless _Smaug Ahunt_ is in play, _The Lonely Mountain_ has an additional automatic-attack: Dragon --- 2 strikes at 18/8. <br>&ensp;In addition, each moving company draws one less card to a minimum of one at the start of it's movement/hazard phase.
 > >
 > > {: .fs-3 }
 > > _“‘I have been that way twice, when I knew there was a dragon on the other end...’”_ ***---&#65279;Hob***